Zero paid placements. No brand can pay to rank higher on Simscanner.

 Ubigi200+ destinations

 Ubigi sells country, regional and global plans across five continents.
-Six of Simscanner's eight canonical regions carry a tracked Ubigi plan; the Caribbean is still pending.
+Six of Simscanner's eight canonical regions carry a tracked Ubigi plan; the Caribbean is a modelled estimate.

 Destinations advertised200+